mostriki/bali-refactor/README.md

 ### Further Exploration

-* _Ensure that users can't order a negative number of items._
+:heavy_check_mark: _Ensure that users can't order a negative number of items._

 * _Add flash messages for signing up, signing in and signing out._

-* _Add product update and delete functionality for admins._

-* _Add admin flash messages for adding, updating and deleting products._

-* _Add Paperclip for product image upload._

-* _Allow other than whole dollar amounts for admin product creation (for instance, 3.99)._

-:heavy_check_mark: _Add product validations._

 * _Add Stripe so users can pay when finalizing orders._

+* _Fix the row height for products, which can quickly become uneven._

 * _Add password validations to ensure a user's password is sufficiently complex._

-* _Add admin links to navbar so admins can easily add, update and delete products._

-* _Fix the row height for products, which can quickly become uneven._
+:heavy_check_mark: _Add Paperclip for product image upload._

+:heavy_check_mark: _Add product validations._

 * _Add integration testing for AJAX functionality._

 * _Add further AJAX functionality where it might be useful._

+* _Allow other than whole dollar amounts for admin product creation (for instance, 3.99)._

+* _Add admin flash messages for adding, updating and deleting products._

+* _Add admin links to navbar so admins can easily add, update and delete products._

+* _Add product update and delete functionality for admins._

 ### New Issues